pm37/Lem_in/README.md

 ## Algorithm

 We adapted Edmonds-Karp max-flow algorithm to fit our problem.
 We use a BFS (Breadth First Search) to find paths in the graph.
-What we do is:
+What we do is:</br>
 - We find the shortest path:</br>
  -> We calculate how many rounds the ants would take to go from starting to ending room using this path.</br>
 - Then we look for an additional path.
-If we find one, we test the new solution:</br>
+If we find one, we test the new solution (ants use one more path):</br>
- -> While the solution is better, we continue searching for one more path.
+ -> While the solution is better, we continue searching for one more path.</br>

- -> Else, the new solution is not better so we keep the previous one.
+ -> When the new solution is not better, we just keep the previous one and stop here.

  ## Example
  ```./lem_in --paths < maps/tricky2```